esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > Part of finding answers is “knowing what you don't know” and not automatically assuming that everything you find will be correct.

 Marcy suggest to do the following when "building your accessibility muscles" 💪:
--  **Test, test, test!** Test & validate with people with disabilities so that you know whether something is a problem or not.
+- 🧪 **Test, test, test!** Test & validate with people with disabilities so that you know whether something is a problem or not.
-- Reference the [WebAIM mailing list](https://webaim.org/discussion/) & use it as a resource to find answers!
+- 📚 Reference the [WebAIM mailing list](https://webaim.org/discussion/) & use it as a resource to find answers!
+- Pay attention to [WCAG success criteria](https://www.w3.org/TR/WCAG21/) + [“Understanding”](https://www.w3.org/WAI/WCAG21/Understanding/) documentation + [“How to Meet” quick reference](https://www.w3.org/WAI/WCAG21/quickref/).
+- Look for reputable bl

 ## Useful resources